SOHAM5128/Portfolio/README.md

 # 🚀 Soham Neswankar Portfolio

 A modern and interactive developer portfolio showcasing my skills, projects, and experience as a Computer Science Engineering student.
-The portfolio features a responsive design, smooth animations, interactive 3D elements, and a Java-based backend server.
+The portfolio features a responsive design, smooth animations, and interactive 3D elements built using modern web technologies.

 ## 🌟 Features